 For myself, it all comes down to dollars & sense.
 Kelli over at Re-Store Interiors said that you can get 3 pieces of furniture per quart.
 That averages to about $12.50 per piece of furniture.
 If you are buying smart, then time saved and $$ spent on the paint should still give you a nice return on your piece.
 (I do not know if Kelli applies 2 coats or one)

 As with most everyone one living in the world today, I am more than just a blogger..
 I am a wife, mother, daughter, sister, friend, neighbor, business owner, chef, taxi, accountant, calendar, maid, laundress, and the list goes on.
 Some of these things I love being..while others...well let's just say the laundry is one of the last things one my to-do list and it never seems to-done lol~ Regardless, my time is worth something, even when it's not spent working on something I will make a profit on.
 So, I saved 3 days of work.
 That, is priceless.
 Especially considering summer vacation is nearing, I'm going to be opening another shop, and my kids are officially teenagers!

-I am beyond pleased with this piece, and impressed with Annie Sloan's Chalk Paint.
+I am beyond pleased with this piece, and impressed with Chalk Paint®.
 Next on my list to order is Arles, Paris Grey, Louis Blue, Graphite...well probably at least one of each color...two of some basic staples like Old White! lol~

 This piece is going directly to the shop where I'm sure it won't last long!

 Posting this to: